inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tags/tags-exporters.md

     All data tags created by this request, will be stored behind the provided session-ID as long as they are enabled for browser-propagation.

     To access specific data tags on the server via this API, requests will also need to contain the corresponding session-ID inside their header.
     Which header should be used to read the session-ID, can be configured in the InspectIT configuration server.
-Per default, the Cookie-header will be used.
+By default, the header "Session-Id" will be used.
     Data tags are only cached for a specific amount of time, which is also defined in the InspectIT configuration server.
   contact:
     name: Novatec-Consulting GmbH